Council of Liubech: Result

-This change effectively established a feudal system in Kievan Rus'.
+This change effectively established a feudal system in Kievan Rus' in the opinion of some scholars, although others have argued that it created a federative structure instead.
 It stopped the struggle for Chernigov, but was not observed perfectly.
-After the death of Sviatopolk in 1113, the citizens of Kyiv revolted and summoned Monomakh to the throne.
-Nevertheless, the new dispensation allowed other principalities to consolidate their power and to develop as powerful regional centers: most notably Galicia-Volhynia and Vladimir-Suzdal.
-Further, the conference resulted in numerous policy developments including continued progress towards the Kievan Russian legal code known as the "Russian Truth" and the historigraphical chronicle known as "The Initial Code."
+After the death of Sviatopolk in 1113, the citizens of Kiev revolted and summoned Vladimir Monomakh to the throne.
+Nevertheless, the new dispensation allowed other principalities to consolidate their power and to develop as powerful regional centers: most notably Galicia–Volhynia and Vladimir-Suzdal.
+Further, the conference resulted in numerous policy developments including continued progress towards the Kievan Russian legal code known as the Russkaya Pravda and the first historiographical chronicle known as the Initial Compilation, or Nachalnyy svod, which would form the basis of the Primary Chronicle.

 Despite the conference's larger goal of uniting the Kievan princes against the Cumans (otherwise known as the Polovtsians), the feuding did not end between the princes and instead led to continued conflicts.
-The blinding of David Igorevich by Vsevolod I of Kiev acted as a catalyst for continued warring which led to Vladimir II to organize the Vytychiv Congress on August 10, 1100.
+The blinding of David Igorevich by Vsevolod I of Kiev acted as a catalyst for continued warring which led to Vladimir II to organize the Council of Uvetichi on August 10, 1100.